fragcolor-xyz/crdt-lite/README.md

 ## FAQ

 **Q: How does CRDT-Lite handle tombstones for deleted records?**
 A: Tombstones are maintained to properly handle deletions across the distributed system.
-Future updates may include a garbage collection mechanism for old tombstones.
+Deletions are represented by changes with `col_name` set to `std::nullopt`.

 **Q: Is there support for composite fields or atomic updates to multiple related fields?**
 A: Currently, fields are treated individually.
 A Redis-like approach with long keys (e.g., `fbl/pose/translation`) can handle composite data.
 Full support for composite fields may be added in future updates.